xinutec/xinutec.github.io/content/irc/index.md

 SSL
 ---

-Each of our servers is equipped with a certificate issued by the Xinutec IRC Certificate Authority.
-We recommend downloading and installing the authority's [CA certificate](ca.crt) to verify the server's identity.
-If your client supports CRLs (certificate revocation lists), you may additionally link it to the [CRL](crl.pem).
-In general, you would not download the CRL, as it can change.
-The CA certificate, on the other hand, *should* be downloaded, as it may never change.
-If it does, that means it was compromised.
-If this happens to you, please contact one of our administrators as soon as possible.
+Each of our servers is equipped with a certificate issued by the [Letsencrypt Certificate Authority](https://letsencrypt.org/).
+You should verify the certificate.
+Please see the menu on the left for client specific instructions.

 Anonymity and authentication
 ----------------------------